 If you’re trying to build a successful YouTube channel the good news here is that your competitors have done most of the heavy lifting already.
+Studying your competitors videos will quicken your learning curve.
 What you want to do is figure out your niche and focus on your keywords.

 Basically, you come up with a list of keywords that are related to your niche.
 Next, you go to Google Adwords, get an account (it’s free), and access their keyword planner tool.